Are 26,000 Jobs at Risk as MAS Holdings Moves to Shut down factories?

 In addition to this special compensation, all statutory dues will be fully paid.
 Employees will also receive their full salary up to the end of April, including the April bonus.

-He further stated that all these steps are being carried out in compliance with Sri Lankan labour laws and regulatory requirements, with the necessary approvals from relevant authorities.
-Throughout the process, the company has aimed to act transparently and fairly towards its employees.
+He further stated that all these steps are being carried out in compliance with Sri Lankan labour laws and regulatory requirements, with the necessary approval from relevant authorities.
+Throughout the process, the company has aimed to act transparently and fairly toward its employees.

-He emphasized that the purpose of these measures is not simply to end the company’s legal obligations, but to properly support employees during this transition period.
+He emphasised that the purpose of these measures is not simply to end the company’s legal obligations but rather to properly support employees during this transition period.

 Accordingly, employees of the Methliya factory will be redirected to other MAS factories within the group.

-We also inquired about the reasons behind the decision to use the Methliya facility for fabric production instead of garment manufacturing.
+We also enquired about the reasons behind the decision to use the Methliya facility for fabric production instead of garment manufacturing.

 They explained that the global garment industry is shrinking, and demand in major export markets is falling.
 Slowdowns in key markets like the United States, the European Union, and the United Kingdom, along with tariffs and changing global policies, are affecting garment production worldwide.